alanlin0068/aspiration-launch-21/README.md

 Now, you can click on the extension like you would with any other extension on chrome using the button to the right of the search bar where you can see if you are logged in.

-To see the extension in action, goto amazon.com and click on any product you see.
-You will see a popup asking if you want to donate the roundup amount of the product you selected.
+To see the extension in action, goto amazon.com and add some items to your cart.
+When you goto checkout, you will see a popup asking if you want to donate the roundup amount of the product you selected.
 If you choose to donate, you will see corresponding changes in your dashboard in the web app.
 It will update your stats and also show up in your history of donations.

 ## How can I edit this code?